Paul Coverdell Forensic Sciences Improvement Grant Program

 Beneficiary Eligibility

 Eligible applicants must be State or local (i.e., county and municipal) governments.
-The purpose of this solicitation is to request applications for grants from State and units of local government to improve the quality and timeliness of forensic science and medical examiner services and/or to eliminate backlogs in the analysis of forensic evidence, including firearms examination, latent prints, impression evidence, toxicology, digital evidence, fire evidence, controlled substances, forensic pathology, questioned documents, and trace evidence for criminal justice purposes in State and local forensic laboratories.
-For the purposes of this solicitation - o A State/local government entity performing forensic science services is considered a "forensic science laboratory" if it: o Employs one or more full-time scientists (with a minimum of a bachelor's degree in a natural science [e.g., chemistry, physics, biology, or a closely-related natural-science field]), and o Whose principal function is to examine physical evidence in criminal matters and provide reports and testimony to courts of law regarding such evidence. o "Police identification units" (units operating outside of the crime laboratory function), or entities that engage exclusively in evidence collection and documentation, are not forensic science laboratories for these purposes. o Medical examiner and coroner offices are treated as forensic science laboratories.
+The purpose of this solicitation is to request applications for grants from State and units of local government to improve the quality and timeliness of forensic science and medical examiner services and/or to eliminate backlogs in the analysis of forensic evidence, including firearms examination, latent prints, impression evidence, toxicology, digital evidence, fire evidence, controlled substances, forensic pathology, questioned documents, and trace evidence for criminal justice purposes in state and local forensic laboratories.
+Any state/local government entity performing forensic science services is considered a "forensic science laboratory."
+Medical examiner and coroner offices are considered to be forensic science laboratories for the purposes of this solicitation.

 Credentials/Documentation